 Once onions and garlic are done cooking, lower heat to lowest setting.
 Add sour cream mixture along with the beef and all its juices.
 Stir well.
 Add the vinegar, stir, then taste to adjust seasonings if desired.
 On lowest heat, cook gently to allow flavors to blend, about 5-10 minutes, thinning sauce with water, milk, or broth to reach desired consistency.
 Be careful when cooking not to let the sauce come to a boil or even a hard simmer as it will curdle (tasting fine, but looking unappetizing).
 If your sauce should start to curdle (which happened to me when I tried to up the vinegar amount when reheating), try adding some more sour cream.
 That worked for me.

 Serve over rice, egg noodles, roasted potatoes, or quinoa.
-Or, use as a burrito filling.
+Or, use as a burrito filling with roasted sweet potatoes.
 I also see this tasting amazing with scrambled eggs.
 The possibilities seem endless.
 Enjoy!

 I am confident other meats would work just as well.
 Substitute browned ground pork or beef.
 Cooked chicken breast (shredded or in chunks) would taste pretty fantastic too.